-Д АТА Т ҮРЕ IMPORT/EXPORT FORMAT EXAMPLE
+DATA TYPE IMPORT/EXPORT FORMAT EXAMPLE

-FILE For FILE type, import/export will adopt the same rule for LONG VARBINARY.

 OID Same rule as INTEGER

 SERIAL Same rule as INTEGER

 SMALLINT Same rule as INTEGER

 NULL data For variable format, NULL data is recognized by the fact that there's nothing between two consecutive delimiters.
 For fixed format, NULL data is recognized by the fact that there are all space characters between columns.